taoshen58/DiSAN/Fast-DiSA/README.md

 # Fast Directional Self-Attention (Fast-DiSA) Mechanism

 This is the Tensorflow implementation for Fast-DiSA that is a time-efficient and memory-friendly multi-dim token2token self-attention mechanism for context fusion.
+Fast-DiSA can be rega

 The details of this model are elaborated in [this paper](https://github.com/taoshen58/DiSAN/tree/master/Fast-DiSA/fast_disa.pdf).

-## TODO
-1. ~~release the single layer version of Fast-DiSA~~
-2. release the stacking version of Fast-DiSA (like the deep model in the Transformer)
+# How to Use
+just download [*fast_disa.py*](https://github.com/taoshen58/DiSAN/tree/master/Fast-DiSA/fast_disa.py) and add the line below to your code:

+    from fast_disa import fast_directional_self_attention, mask_ft_generation

+Then, follow the API below.

 ## API
     The general API for Fast Self-Attention Attention mechanism for context fusion.